 During the "Allotment Era" initiated by passage of the Dawes Act in 1887 and continuing until the policy was discontinued in 1934, the federal government took away over 90 million acres of tribal lands guaranteed to tribes by treaties and federal law.
-Prior to this, treaties negotiated and executed with California tribal nations in the 1850's were, at the behest of white land owners and California politicians, hidden away and never acted upon by the United States Senate.
-As a result, millions of acres guaranteed to be tribal lands in California were stripped from their original owners, California tribal nations.
-Moreover, the 1958 Rancheria Termination Act terminated the United States' government-to-government relationship with tribes and resulted in many thousands of acres of tribal trust lands being transferred into fee ownership and lost to tribes altogether.

-In all, over two thirds of tribal lands were taken and, since the most productive lands were taken first, over 80% of the value to tribes.
+This was over two thirds of tribal lands and, since the most productive lands were taken first, over 80% of their value.
 The remaining tribal lands are most often discontinuous, fractionated, and difficult to use for productive purposes such as grazing or agriculture.
 The effects of the Allotment Era were devastating to tribal communities, economically and socially, and the effects of allotment continue to this day.

-Unfortunately, the Allotment Era was but one such period.
+The Allotment Era was but one such period.
 Similarly unjustified tribal land grabs occurred regionally throughout the late 1800's and into the Termination period in the 1950's and 1960's.
 Every tribe has a different history, but the theme is the same for all tribes.
 The United States has taken the lion's share of precious tribal land without justification.